LarsFlaeten/crypto/README.md

 helloworld    //key=0 preserves the original "plaintext"
 ```
 ## Vigenere Cipher
 The [Vigenere Cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) is implemented in its most basic form with `vigenere` (with key and message space {a-z}), and as a more generic HEX-variant in `vigenere_hex`.
+The Vigenère cipher consists of several Caesar ciphers in sequence with different shift values.
+The different shift values are taken successively from the "key".
+Example (from wikipedia):
+Plaintext:  ATTACKATDAWN
+Key:    LEMONLEMONLE
+Ciphertext: LXFOPVEFRNHR

 Some examples below:

 Basic Vigenere:
 ```